Calvin Coolidge: Legacy

 Despite having been popular while in office, Coolidge is generally rated a below-average president by modern historians.
 Historian David Greenberg wrote, "although the public liked and admired Calvin Coolidge during his tenure, the Great Depression that began in 1929 seriously eroded his reputation and changed public opinion about his policies".

 Historians have criticized Coolidge for his lack of assertiveness and have called him a "do nothing president" who enjoyed high public approval only because he was in office when things were going well around the world.
 Some historians have scrutinized Coolidge for signing laws that broadened federal regulatory authority and say it paved the way for corruption in future presidential administrations.

 In a 1982 Chicago Tribune survey of 49 historians, Coolidge was ranked the eighth-worst U.S. president.
 In 2006, British journalist William Shawcross said he believed Coolidge was the worst president of the 20th century.
 In a 2021 C-SPAN survey, historians ranked Coolidge 24th out of 44 presidents.
 They gave him high ratings for "moral authority" and "administrative skills" but poor ratings for "setting an agenda" and "pursuing equal justice".

 Although historians generally view Coolidge unfavorably, his hands-off government approach continues to resonate with modern conservatives and Republican politicians.
 In 1981, President Ronald Reagan publicly praised Coolidge's laissez-faire policy.
 Later, Reagan had a portrait of Thomas Jefferson in the White House Cabinet Room replaced by one of Coolidge.
+Stephen Miller, a prominent advisor to President Donald Trump, has expressed admiration for Coolidge's restriction of immigration.

 Radio, film, and commemorations

 Despite his reputation as a quiet and even reclusive politician, Coolidge made use of the new medium of radio and made radio history several times while president.
 He made himself available to reporters, giving 520 press conferences, meeting with reporters more regularly than any president before or since.
-Coolidge's second inauguration was the first presidential inauguration broadcast on radio.
+Coolidge said "I am very fortunate that I came in with radio ...
+I have a good radio voice".
+His second inauguration was the first presidential inauguration broadcast on radio.
 On December 6, 1923, his speech to Congress was broadcast on radio, the first presidential radio address.
+Through radio, "Silent Cal" was heard by more Americans than all previous presidents combined; he even finished fourth on a survey of the most popular "radio personalities", ahead of Will Rogers.

 Coolidge signed the Radio Act of 1927, which assigned regulation of radio to the newly created Federal Radio Commission.
 On August 11, 1924, Theodore W. Case, using the Phonofilm sound-on-film process he developed for Lee de Forest, filmed Coolidge on the White House lawn, making him the first president to appear in a sound film, President Coolidge, Taken on the White House Grounds.
 When Charles Lindbergh arrived in Washington on a U.S. Navy ship after his celebrated 1927 trans-Atlantic flight, Coolidge welcomed him back to the U.S. and presented him with the Medal of Honor, and the event was filmed.